What is the Statute of Limitations for Filing a Lawsuit Following a Car Crash in Illinois?

 If you plan to file a lawsuit against a negligent driver, it is important that you understand the statute of limitations in your specific state.
 If you fail to adhere to the time limits, there is a good chance that the court may not consider your case.

-At Horwitz, Horwitz & Associates, our attorneys are well-versed in navigating the difficult issues surrounding automobile accident claims.
+At Horwitz, Horwitz & Associates, our Illinois injury attorneys are well-versed in navigating the difficult issues surrounding automobile accident claims.
 If you expect medical bills to be greater than $3000, consider consulting with an experienced auto injury attorney immediately; we can explain the laws that relate to your particular claim and help you avoid mistakes.

 If you intend to file a personal injury lawsuit and try to recover damages against the party(s) responsible for injuries you sustained during a car accident in the state of Illinois, it is important to keep the following time limits in mind: